Advisories

 Commission and Other Compensation Arrangements

 A revised Rule 216 of the CPA Rules of Professional Conduct came into effect in September 2020.
-A description of the changes can be found here.
+A description of the changes can be found in the link below:

 Communication with Predecessors on Tax Engagements